holochain/holochain-rust/doc/holochain_101/src/json_string.md

 ### Holochain aims to support all WASM languages not just Rust/JS

-The official Holochain HDKs are Rust and AssemblyScript.
+The official Holochain HDK is Rust.
 The Rust HDK will always be the most tightly integrated HDK with core simply because Holochain itself is Rust based.